mixmesh/keydir/demo/README.md

   confusing and done out of spite.
 It is perfectly OK for Chuck to be this devious.

-There is actually one more adorned Mixmesh User ID tah is not used in the keys above and it is "MM-GN: *" (Given Name).
+There is actually one more adorned Mixmesh User ID that is not used in the keys above and it is "MM-GN: *" (Given Name).
 It works in concert with "MM-PNO: *" to aid the Bank ID authentication.
 To be more
 precise: A "MM-PNO: *" User ID **must** exist and **must** exactly